 6. Another way to help your pets be well is to do a spring detox or cleansing program on them and help yourself out while you’re at it and join them!
 At one time in history, detoxing and cleanses were a part of normal life along with fasting but today we seem to have strayed from our natural roots and depend far too much on biomedicine to get us out of ours and our pets health crunches.
 Biomedicine was not originally intended for prevention or chronic care and we’d be wise to heed that and go back to what God has provided us in nature for us and our pets to be well preventatively.

-8. Listen to the audios on Animal Talk Naturally on natural pest and parasite control.
+8. Listen to Animal Talk Naturally

 I hope this helps you keep your pets tail waggin’ healthy and happy this summer – and you too!

 About the author:

 Copyright © 2006.
 All rights reserved.
 No part of this article may be reproduced in any form without the written consent of the Author.
 This article is for educational purposes only.
 The decision to use, or not to use, any information is the sole responsibility of the reader.